 - Salt to taste

-1. Cut the tips off the plantains and place in a large pot.
-Cover with cold water and turn heat to medium high.
+- Cut the tips off the plantains and place in a large pot.
+Cover with cold water and turn heat to medium-high.
 Bring to a boil and then turn down to simmer until they are cooked.
 Depending on how ripened the plantains are, they will take between 10 to 15 minutes.
-They have to be soft to the touch and the skin will start to split in some of their sides.
+They have to be soft to the touch and the skin will start to split into some of their sides.

-3. Place plantains in a frying pan and, with the help of a bean or potato masher, mash to from a puree.
+- Place plantains in a frying pan and, with the help of a bean or potato masher, mash to form a puree.
 You can also use the bottom of a heavy glass to perform this step, as it is shown in the picture above.

-4. Now, turn the heat to medium high and add the butter.
+- Now, turn the heat to medium-high and add the butter.
 Stir well, allowing it to melt, then stir in the cream and season with salt.
 Usually, the texture is more like a paste than a soft puree, but you can add more cream or butter if that is your choice.
 Once everything has been well mixed and warmed, it is ready to be served.
 Enjoy!